Summer reading list – 10 books you mustn’t miss!

 Here is our selection of 10 of the best business books published so far in 2017 to add to your summer reading list.
 Topics covered include team management, resilience, transformation, motivation, blockchain, platform companies and more… We are certain that at least one of these books is right for you.
-From the whole team at Business Digest, happy holidays and happy reading!
+From the whole team at Business Digest, happy reading!

 by Bryce G. Hoffman (Piatkus, May 2017)

 In the face of disruptors like Uber, Airbnb or Tesla, the leaders of big companies must re-evaluate their business models and look more critically at their decisions.
 To do this, Bryce G. Hoffman recommends a “Red Teaming” approach.
 Developed by the military, it’s about getting inside the “enemy’s” mind in order to take a closer, harder look at one’s own strategies, habits, processes, decisions, and so on.

 Why Pixar, Netflix, Airbnb, and Other Cutting-Edge Companies Succeed Where Most Fail